ModelDBRepository/140881/readme.txt

  Neocortical simulation for epilepsy surgery guidance: Localization and intervention, by William W. Lytton, Samuel A. Neymotin, Jason C. Wester, and Diego Contreras in Computational Surgery and Dual Training, Springer, 2011

+20220517 Edited intf_6.mod, misc.h, misc.mod, stats.mod and vecst.mod to support NEURON versions <8.1.0, 8.2.0 and 9.0.0.
+Updated nrnoc.hoc and syncode.hoc from ModelDB.